"I was sitting in the back of my used minivan in a campus parking lot, when I decided I was going to commit suicide."

 His mother called.
 He lied.
 A friend at Rutgers needed the book.

 A life saved by a forgotten address change.
-The kind of small administrative failure that Tim Ferriss would spend the next twenty-five years teaching people to eliminate.
+The kind of small administrative failure Tim Ferriss would spend the next twenty-five years teaching people to eliminate.

 "If it had been two or three years later, I wouldn't be here," he told the Shawn Ryan Show in 2026.
 "After the fact, that's what scared me the most: the element of chance."